-- See how Altium Designer can help with the creation of a layer stack for your design with these tips on how to setup the layers in a rigid flex design.
+- See how Altium Designer can help with the creation of a layer stack for your design with these tips on how to set up the layers in a rigid-flex design.

-- Altium Designer comes with many helpful features such as the high-speed design setups which will help you work with the layer stack manager in creating a layer stack.
+- Altium Designer comes with many helpful features such as high-speed design setups which will help you work with the layer stack manager in creating a layer stack.